 Itchy and watery eyes, frequent sneezing, a blocked-up or runny nose, itching on the roof of the mouth, wheezing and coughing.
 Hayfever sufferers can be more vulnerable to other allergic diseases, such as asthma, and are more likely to suffer sleep loss because of extreme nasal congestion.
 Sinus problems may also be exacerbated.

 About 15 per cent of the population in all industrialised countries.
-Over 10 million people in the UK, accounting for 2.5 per cent of all GP visits and costing around £50 million in medication.
 Symptoms usually appear in childhood, from around eight years, and lessen by the ages of 30 or 40.
 Hayfever is rare in a child under three.

-Anti-igE therapy (see PAR, p25) and immunosuppressant drugs.
+Anti-igE therapy and immunosuppressant drugs.
 GM technology is capable of engineering plants that are pollen-free.
 However, this is unlikely to be used as a solution, as the long-term effects of such genetically modified plants are unknown.

 What you can do at home to treat Hayfever?

 - Keep doors and windows shut during hayfever season.

 - Get a friend to cut the lawn while you take the children out.

 - “If your child suffers from hayfever, try removing wheat from her diet during the hayfever season” says Anne McIntyre, author of The Herbal Mother And Child.
 According to McIntyre, this could help the respiratory tract’s mucous membranes to tolerate grass pollen and so reduce symptoms.

 - For two months before the hayfever season, try giving your child a dessertspoonful of local honey with each meal.
 This will contain the type of pollen that inhabits your environment and might help to desensitise your child before the hayfever season starts.